2.8.1.30 ACCS (child wellbeing) - certificates

 No documentary evidence needs to be provided to CCSS for the purpose of giving a certificate unless the approved provider is requesting to backdate the certificate beyond 28 days (up to 13 weeks in exceptional circumstances) (2.8.1.70).

-However, the provider must keep records and evidence to support their assessment that the child is at risk, as they can be asked for it by Services Australia or the Department of Education for auditing purposes.
+However, the provider must keep records and evidence to support their assessment that the child needs wellbeing support, as they can be asked for it by Services Australia or the Department of Education for auditing purposes.

 Act reference: FA(Admin)Act section 202A Requirement to make records, section 202B Requirement to keep records, section 202C Requirement to keep records in relation to certification for ACCS (child wellbeing)